oracle/pgql-lang/pages/pgql-1.2-spec.md

 PGQL 1.2 is a superset of PGQL 1.1.
 There are no changes to existing syntax other than additions.

-{% include note.html content="Oracle Spatial and Graph, Oracle Big Data Spatial and Graph, and Parallel Graph AnalytiX (PGX) maintain backwards compatibility by supporting PGQL 1.0, PGQL 1.1 and PGQL 1.2 queries interchangeably." %}
+{% include note.html content="Oracle Spatial and Graph, Oracle Big Data Spatial and Graph, and Parallel Graph AnalytiX (PGX) maintain backwards compatibility by accepting PGQL 1.0, PGQL 1.1 and PGQL 1.2 queries interchangeably." %}

 ## A note on the Grammar